 Once you have completed and submitted the questionnaire, please remember to check your email for your screening results.

-In some of South Australia’s training hospitals you will access patient records using an electronic system known as the Enterprise Patient Administration System (EPAS).
+In some of South Australia’s training hospitals you will access patient records using an electronic system known as Sunrise.
 To gain access to this system you must undergo training.

 The training modules are available to Bachelor of Medicine and Bachelor of Surgery (MBBS), Bachelor of Nursing/Master of Clinical Nursing, Bachelor of Physiotherapy (Honours), Bachelor of Occupational Therapy (Honours), Bachelor of Speech Pathology (Honours), Master of Psychology (Clinical and Health streams), and Master of Counselling and Psychotherapy students on My Uni.

 You will be contacted by the Placements and Internships team should the training need to occur.

-Students in the Master of Psychology (Clinical and Health streams) and Master of Counselling and Psychotherapy are required to complete a one-day responding-to-abuse-and-neglect training course.
+Students in the Master of Counselling and Psychotherapy and undergraduate Physiotherapy and Occupational Therapy programs are required to complete a one-day RRHAN training course.
 Training providers vary, as do their fees.
-Please review the list of training providers.
+Please review the list of training providers .

-Please ensure you provide proof of completion to email@example.com.
+Please ensure you upload proof of completion to Sonia Online.

-Students in the Bachelor of Medicine and Bachelor of Surgery (years 4-6), Bachelor of Dental Surgery (years 3-5) and Bachelor of Oral Health (years 2-3), Bachelor of Physiotherapy (Honours) (years 3-4), Bachelor of Occupational Therapy (Honours) (years 3-4) and Bachelor of Speech Pathology (Honours) (years 3-4) who are absent from placement or seeking approval to take leave during placement should login to SONIA and self-select a ‘Clinic Non-attendance’ form, then submit it and upload any supporting documents.
+Students in the Bachelor of Medicine and Bachelor of Surgery (years 4-6), Bachelor of Dental Surgery (years 3-5), Bachelor of Oral Health (years 2-3), Bachelor of Physiotherapy (Honours) (years 3-4), Bachelor of Occupational Therapy (Honours) (years 3-4) and Bachelor of Speech Pathology (Honours) (years 3-4) who are absent from placement or seeking approval to take leave during placement should login to SONIA and self-select the leave / non-attendance form, then submit it and upload any supporting documents.
 Please ensure as a courtesy your supervisor is aware of your absence and any other relevant staff for example for medicine students this might include the precinct staff if necessary.

-The University’s insurance certificates, also known as Memorandum of Insurance (covering medical malpractice, public and product liability, and professional indemnity) are updated annually on 31 December.
-The certificates are incorporated into our insurance guides and the various student placement guides, available from the Legal and Risk website.
+The University’s insurance certificates, also known as Memorandum of Insurance (covering medical malpractice, public and product liability, and professional indemnity), are updated annually on 31 December.
+The certificates are incorporated into our insurance guides and the various student placement guides, and are available from Legal and Risk.